-He just turns the tables on Jonah... once again; and the accused now becomes the cross-examiner yet I had compassion on them and used you to proclaim my compassion and promise a victory over their enemies to give them peace!

-"Do you have a right to be angry?"
+He just turns the tables on Jonah - again... and the accused now becomes the cross-examiner: "Do you have a right to be angry?"
+Yahweh asks.

 Jonah, Son of Amittai, have you forgotten what your people deserve?
-The 10 tribes of the northern kingdom have broken covenant with me Jonah, they worship idols, they do not pray towards my temple, they are led by a wicked king, yet when you asked me to spare your life, I did!
+The 10 tribes of the northern kingdom have broken covenant with me Jonah, they worship idols, they do not pray towards my temple, they are led by a wicked king,